hazelcast/hazelcast/hazelcast-documentation/src/Map-EntryStatistics.md

-### Entry Statistics
+### Accessing Entry Statistics

-Hazelcast keeps extra information about each map entry, such as creation time, last update time, last access time, number of hits, and version.
-This information is exposed to the developer via a `IMap.getEntryView(key)` call.
-Here is an example:
+Hazelcast keeps statistics about each map entry, such as creation time, last update time, last access time, number of hits, and version.
+To access the map entry statistics, use an `IMap.getEntryView(key)` call.
+Here is an example.

 ```java
 import com.hazelcast.core.Hazelcast;